 *Check out OfferUp and Ebay as selling options too!*

 Why not make some extra cash from your old stuff?
 Just know, that garage sales are quite a bit of work [making signs, prepping your things, starting SUPER early in the morning, haggling with people all day, and paying for a permit] BUT they can be really fun.

 I join a group of friends once a year for one, and we hang out all day while hosting the sale & split any related fees.
-At the end, we take one carload of leftovers to the donation center and each keep our profits.
+At the end, we fill our car with the leftovers (hopefully there isn’t much left) and take it all to the donation center and each keep our profits.
 Making it a family/friend event is much better!